fish-aimf/axthj67-ssi-research-paper/RESEARCH-DATA/investigation 2/fields/WHAT-TO-DO.md

 - LLM-RESPONSE-SET-E.txt

-# 1. Generate the Original 40-Question Set
+# 1. Generate the Original Question Set

 For each subject, open a new instance of **GPT-5.1** and provide this **exact prompt**:

 ```
 You are participating in a research paper investigating semantic stability across different question types.
-You are required to generate a total of 40 questions for the given academic subject.
+You are required to generate questions for the given academic subject.

 The questions must be generated in the following exact order of question types: